 If you hear a strange gurgling sound after you flush the toilet or use the shower or one of your sinks, the sewer line may be partially or totally blocked.
 Bubbling in your toilet, shower, or sinks is another sign that may suggest a total blockage somewhere down the sewer system.
 Strange noises and/or bubbles coming from drains are some clear indicators that the wastewater no longer flows down the line freely.
 Instead, the clog blocking the pipe creates negative pressure inside the sewer system, which pushes the waste back up, causing strange sounds and bubbles.

 #5: Pest Infestations in Your Houston Home

-One last sign to watch out for whenever you experience a crisis with your sewer line is the presence of critters in your home.
-These include insects such as cockroaches, ants, scorpions and flies.
-They also include rats, snails, worms, reptiles like lizards and even snakes.
-If you encounter such critters and you are sure your home is airtight, they could be coming through your sewer line.
-It is possible that there is a crack somewhere that is large enough for critters to come through.
+One last sign to watch out for whenever you experience a crisis with your sewer line is the presence of different pests in or around your home.
+These include cockroaches, ants, scorpions, flies, snails, rats, lizards, and even snakes.
+If you encounter such pests in your home, and you’re sure your home is airtight, they could be coming through the sewer line.
+It is possible that there is a crack somewhere that is large enough for pests to come through.

 When it comes to identifying the signs your sewer line might need replacing, standing water around your property is another important indicator you should consider.
 Whichever of the signs you notice, you should have a sewer system inspection done by a professional who can accurately assess the situation and give you a cost estimate for any repairs required.
 If you are lucky, the repair will not require a total overhaul of the sewer line.
 For sewer line-related questions or information about any of the other services we offer, please don’t hesitate to contact our team!